udda/multiload-ng/README.md

 Draws temperature of the system

-User can choose which sensor/driver to read for drawing the graph, or let Multiload-ng utomatically select the hottest temperature detected among all detected sensors.
+User can choose which sensor/driver to read for drawing the graph, or let Multiload-ng automatically select the hottest temperature measured among all detected sensors.

 #### PARAMETRIC
 Draws numeric output of user defined command line.
 Up to 4 values will be shown together.